Brian Wheeler: Radio voice of the Portland Trail Blazers

 In 1998, Wheeler came to Portland, Oregon to take a job as radio play-by-play announcer for the NBA's Portland Trail Blazers.
 Wheeler was placed in the difficult position of replacing broadcaster Bill Schonely, the franchise's first radio voice and a popular figure who coined the "Rip City" moniker.

-Wheeler gradually carved out his own place as the beloved voice of the franchise.
+Wheeler gradually carved out his own place as the voice of the franchise.
 He was often recognized among the NBA's top radio play-by-play announcers, earning the recognition of Marv Albert.

 Wheeler was named Oregon's Sportscaster of the Year in 2007 by the National Sports Media Association.

 In 2009, Wheeler and Schonely called a preseason game together in a game played at Veterans Memorial Coliseum in honor of the franchise's 40th anniversary.
 Schonely was scheduled to call just the third quarter before Wheeler quipped a line about not taking the ball away from a hot shooter and allowing Schonely to close out the game.

 For a time, Wheeler hosted a daily radio talk show on KXTG-FM 95.5 The Game called Wheels at Work.
 In September 2010, Wheeler announced that he would step down from the radio show to spend more time working on the Blazers broadcast side of his life.

 Wheeler missed most of the 2018–19 season due to health issues and was replaced by Travis Demers as the team's new radio voice in September 2019.
 He ended his run having called 1,823 Trail Blazers games.

 During his Trail Blazers career, Wheeler worked alongside analysts Mike Rice (1998–2005), Antonio Harvey (2005–2016) and Michael Holton (2016–2019).
-Harvey made Wheeler the Godparent of his youngest child.
+Harvey made Wheeler the godparent of his youngest child.

 He was a sports broadcasting course instructor for the online sports career training school Sports Management Worldwide in Portland.